-The COO directed the Admissions team to review the entire admissions process to reduce the applicant on-boarding timeline.
-In past years many cases took one to four months from the date of application submission to the move-in date as a new resident.
+The COO directed all Admissions employees to review the entire admissions process for reducing the applicant onboarding timeline.
+In many cases, it takes one to four months from the date of application submission to the movein date as a new resident.

-This year following completion of the review of the process; the Admissions team has shown a marked improvement in processing time, improved tracking, and increased communication between staff and applicants.
+This timeline depends on the applicants' needs and their current living arrangements.
+Applicants with emergency requests have been processed quicker with the completion of their paperwork requirements.
+A year following the review of the admission process, the Admissions team has shown a marked improvement in processing time, improved tracking, and increased communication between staff and applicants.
 The team made adjustments to the documentation requirements which have reduced confusion, time spent, and frustration among applicants.
 This has decreased the processing time for applications greatly and improved the satisfaction of our applicants overall.
-The average application processing time is now 20 days, down from approximately 30 days.
+With a recent increase in applications, Admissions has now successfully moved to a waitlist while continuing to process applications.